-The Council recognises that any future payments made by MMI will be made at the reduced rate of 75% and has created an earmarked reserve to fund the 25% that the Council in any future claim settled will need to fund.
+The Council recognises that any future payments made by Municipal Mutual Insurance (MMI) will be made at the reduced rate of 75% and has created an earmarked reserve to fund the 25% that the Council in any future claim settled will need to fund.
 The projection of future claims is uncertain because of the latent nature of many of the claims that MMI is still receiving.
 The levy is subject to review at least once every 12 months by the scheme administrator.

 Flintshire is the legislative successor body in respect of all abuse claims relating to the former Clwyd County Council.
-A number of claims continue to be brought by former children in care.
+A number of claims continue to be brought by former children in care or accessing youth services.
 In some cases the Council's insurers were not on cover and so the Council may need to fund any such claim that is successful.